Dotsian/CF-Migrator/README.md

 ## What is CF-Migrator

-CF-Migrator is a tool by DotZZ, with help from Susradist, Ceadz, and the amazing people in the Ballsdex developer server (kudos to you guys <3), that transfers CarFigures data into a Ballsdex instance.
+CF-Migrator is a tool by DotZZ, with help from Susradist, Ceadz, and the amazing people in the [Ballsdex Developers server](https://discord.gg/QyHVf4bxqW) (kudos to you guys <3), that transfers CarFigures data into a Ballsdex instance.

-If you're migrating from CarFigures, you should check out [CF-Commands](https://github.com/Dotsian/CF-Commands), a package that ports a handful of CF commands to Ballsdex.
+If you're migrating from CarFigures, you should check out [CF-Commands](https://github.com/Dotsian/CF-Commands), a package that ports a handful of CF commands to Ballsdex!

 ## Exporting data from CarFigures